Module 5.1: EKS Architecture & Control Plane

 The Legacy System: aws-auth ConfigMap

 Section titled “The Legacy System: aws-auth ConfigMap”For years, EKS used a ConfigMap called aws-auth in the kube-system namespace to map AWS IAM principals (users, roles) to Kubernetes RBAC identities.
-This was always a fragile arrangement.
+This was generally a fragile arrangement.

 # The legacy aws-auth ConfigMapapiVersion: v1kind: ConfigMapmetadata: name: aws-auth namespace: kube-systemdata: mapRoles: | - rolearn: arn:aws:iam::123456789012:role/EKSNodeRole username: system:node:{{EC2PrivateDNSName}} groups: - system:bootstrappers - system:nodes - rolearn: arn:aws:iam::123456789012:role/DevTeamRole username: dev-user groups: - dev-namespace-admin mapUsers: | - userarn: arn:aws:iam::123456789012:user/admin username: cluster-admin groups: - system:mastersProblems with aws-auth: